UCSD-ECEMAE-148/winter-2024-final-project-team-5/README.md

 ## The Plan: What We Promised
-The goal of our group was to develop a self-parking feature for an electric car using the knowledge and techniques learned in MAE 148.
+The goal of our group was to develop a self parking feature for an autonomous car using the knowledge and techniques learned in MAE 148.
 Our planned features included parking space recognition and self-parking capability.

 ### Must-Have Features:
-- Parking Space Recognition Function: Recognizes parking signs and lines.
+- Parking space recognition: recognizes parking signs and lines.
-- Self-Parking Feature: Parks into a detected parking spot.
+- Self parking feature: parks into a detected parking spot.

 ### Nice-to-Have Features:
 We were planning to implement the following after we had successfully implemented our primary goals of the project (time permitting)
-- Barrier Avoidance Function: Stops when collision risk is detected.
+- Barrier avoidance: stops when collision risk is detected.
-- Automatic Search for Available Parking Spaces.
+- Automatic search for available parking spaces.

 ## Current Result: Live Demonstration